 The paranoid episodes are represented by the intermittent 'square wave' pulses.
 Outside the bounds of these disruptive periods she is absolutely normal.
 She is not even a bit paranoid.
 Her illness is undetectable.

-The changes between her paranoid episodes and normality are like when you change the channel on a television.
+The changes between her paranoid episodes and normality are like when switching the channel on a television.
 On one channel is football: on another channel is a film.
 When you are switched to the football channel there is no trace or evidence of what is taking place in the film.
 When you are on the film channel you are unaware of what may be happening in the football game.
 Events in the film are not influenced by the football game on the other channel.
 The outcome of the football game is in no way determined by the story unfolding in the film.

 The station transmitting the football and the station transmitting the film are operating independently and concurrently.
 The one you see at any given time is simply the one to which your receiver is currently switched.
 I sense that likewise, both the 'normality' channel and the 'paranoid' channel are transmitting concurrently in my wife's brain and that the one you see at any given time is simply the one to which her consciousness is currently 'switched'.
 I am no professional, but that is the way it seems to me.
 To my wife, on the other hand, her periods of paranoia and normality seem to form a perfectly rational continuum.
 She sees nothing abnormal as having taken place throughout.